Poor diets now killing more people than cigarettes!

 Vegetables

-Eggplant Parmigiana (main, serves 1 – 2)
+Eggplant Parmigiana (mains for 2)

 Spinach with Lemon Oil (side dish)